MomsFriendlyRobotCompany/moms_apriltag/readme.md

 `cv2.aruco` for calibration is built in, but it can decode generation 2 tags only.

-- pupil labs (tested): https://github.com/pupil-labs/apriltags can decode gen 2 and 3 tags
+- pupil labs (tested): https://github.com/pupil-labs/apriltags can decode generation 2 and 3 tags
-    - The detection of gen 3 tags is very slow
+    - The detection of generation 3 tags is **very slow** relative to generation 2
-- WillB97: https://github.com/WillB97/pyapriltags can decode gen 2 and 3 tags
+- WillB97 (untested): https://github.com/WillB97/pyapriltags can decode generation 2 and 3 tags

 # Todo